Henrr0ry/Net-Downloader/README.md

 # NET DOWNLOADER
 ## version 1.0
-- have a basic gui, with some option to download images,music and video from the web
+- have a basic gui, with some option to download images from the web
 - on / off button
-- download the web as text

 ###### by Henrr0ry